Everland Rose Festival

-During the Cultural Heritage Night, visitors can enjoy cultural heritages including intangible and tangible assets alike as a fun activity.
+During Cultural Heritage Night, visitor can enjoy the cultural heritages including intangible and tangible assets alike as a fun activity.

-It will be held Saturday and Sunday, and is open to visitors of all ages, free of charge.
+It is held May 25-26, and is open to visitors of all ages, free of charge.

-For more information in Korean, English, Japanese and Chinese, visit www.jeonjunight.com.
+For more information in Korean, English, Japanese, Chinese, visit www.jeonjunight.com.